sigurdschneider/lvc/README.md

 # LVC Compiler Project
 LVC stands for Linear Verified Compiler.
-The compiler is based on the linear first-order language IL [1].
+The compiler is based on the linear first-order language IL [1,2].
+This is a stripped down version for submission to CPP 2017.

 ## Dependencies